chuqiaoshen/Git-Influencer/README.md

 Data stored in Bigquery, it will be cleaned with bigquery and clean data will be stored in Amazon S3

 * Data Processing
-spark, algorithms TBD, will start from the most easy one.
+spark, algorithms(PageRank), will start from the most easy one.

 * Database
 Cassandra